 To earn both degrees, students must complete the required classroom and clinical coursework for the MD degree and 22 additional credit hours of Clinical Research coursework, as well as the practicum and capstone project.

-For MD/MSCR students, the 32 credits required for the MSCR are fulfilled as follows:
+For MD/MSCR students, the 32 credits required for the MSCR can be completed in one year, and are fulfilled as follows:

 1. MD/MSCR students earn 10 credits toward the MSCR for completing designated courses required for their MD degree.
 The cost for these 10 credits is covered by medical school tuition; there is no additional cost.

 2. The other 22 credits toward the MSCR degree are as follows:

 - Regulatory and Compliance Issues in Clinical Research (4 cr)

 - Management of Clinical Trials (4 cr)